 In this case, the hashtags are not unrelated.

-And generally, It works in both ways Instagram users who are looking for info about these other artists, will also be interested.
+And generally it works both ways.
+Instagram users who are looking for info about these other artists will also be interested.

 Look at your audience for similar interests and things in common.